apetersson/immich/nominatim_integration_plan.md

 2.  **Conditional Reverse Geocoding:**
     *   In the `reverseGeocode` method, check if `IMMICH_NOMINATIM_URL` is configured.
     *   If configured, attempt to call `NominatimService.reverseGeocode(point)`.
-    *   If Nominatim returns a valid result (not null/empty), return that result.
+    *   If Nominatim returns a valid result (not null/empty, and meets the rank cutoff), return that result.
-    *   If Nominatim returns null/empty (due to error or "Unable to geocode"), then proceed with Immich's existing local geocoding logic (querying `geodata_places` and `naturalearth_countries`).
+    *   If Nominatim returns null/empty (due to error, "Unable to geocode", or failing the rank cutoff), then proceed with Immich's existing local geocoding logic (querying `geodata_places` and `naturalearth_countries`).

 ### 3.4.
 Testing Strategy

 1.  **Unit Tests for `NominatimService`:**
     *   Test successful API calls and correct parsing/mapping for various Nominatim responses (including different place types like city, town, village, suburb).
     *   Test error cases (network issues, "Unable to geocode" responses).
+    *   Test rank cutoff logic with various `place_rank` values.
 2.  **Integration Tests for `MapRepository`:**
-    *   Test scenarios where Nominatim provides a result.
+    *   Test scenarios where Nominatim provides a result (and meets rank cutoff).
-    *   Test scenarios where Nominatim fails, and the fallback to local geocoder works correctly.
+    *   Test scenarios where Nominatim fails or provides a result below rank cutoff, and the fallback to local geocoder works correctly.
     *   Test with and without the `IMMICH_NOMINATIM_URL` environment variable set.
 3.  **End-to-End Tests:**
     *   Deploy Immich with a Nominatim instance (e.g., using `nominatim-docker`).
-    *   Upload assets with known coordinates (both within Monaco and outside) and verify the displayed location information.
+    *   Upload assets with known coordinates (both within Monaco and outside, including areas that produce "half-baked" Nominatim results) and verify the displayed location information.

 ### 3.5.
 Deployment Considerations